jonathan081/value-streak-archive/status_report3.md

 - Fully implement the google charts or any other visualizer so we can the past months data for a game on a scatter plot.

 - Add the style sheet to support the mobile version of the site.

+# Commments by Ming
+* I'm curious what game / games work as test cases...